-The applicant must be provided an opportunity to present written or oral objections to the decision of BHA.
+The applicant must be provided an opportunity to review BHAs documentation prior to the review meeting, and to present written or oral objections to the decision of BHA under review.

 The person conducting the review will make a recommendation to BHA, but BHA is responsible for making the final decision as to whether assistance should be granted or denied.